Asia Books

 Asia Books is the largest English language bookseller in Thailand.
 It also sells books and magazines in Thai.
 It opened in September 1969.
 The chain has 70 shops throughout Thailand under the Asia Books or Bookazine brand.
 It also distributes English books and magazines to over 300 outlets.

+Online bookstores

+Asia books offers a broad range of products and services.
+These include English and Thai books, available both in print and digital form, subscriptions to English-language magazines, gifts items and lifestyles product through Asia books official website.